Ikata Nuclear Power Plant: Unit 3 restart in 2016

 On 19 April 2016, unit 3 received from NRA the final approval to restarting.
 On 27 June, Shikoku Electric completed loading 157 fuel assemblies, of which 16 uranium-plutonium mixed oxide (MOX).
 Unit 3 achieved criticality on 13 August and resumed commercial service on 7 September.
 However, on 13 December 2017 the Hiroshima High Court revoked the lower court decision, ordering the close of the unit until the end of September 2018.
 Shikoku Electric plans to appeal.
 The dispute centres on the evaluation of earthquake risk under the stricter post Fukushima regulations.
 In January 2020 the High Court passed a further injunction against the operation of unit 3, again in part because an active fault nearby could not be ruled out as a full geological survey of the area had not been conducted.

 Unit 3 restart in 2021

 In March 2021, the Hiroshima High Court revoked the injunction, following an appeal by the plant operator, clearing it to resume operations.
 The court said residents bear the burden of proof for risks posed by the nuclear plant.
 The plant operator then planned to restart the reactor in October.
 Unit 3 was eventually restarted on 2 December 2021.

 Cultural references

-In the film Godzilla vs. Destoroyah, Godzilla, suffering from nuclear meltdown, approached the nuclear plant for energy, emerging from below the surface of the Bungo Channel.
-The Japan Self Defense Forces are deployed to stall Godzilla, fearing that a direct attack against him could cause a nuclear explosion and destroy the planet.
+In the film Godzilla vs. Destoroyah (1995), Godzilla, suffering from nuclear meltdown, approached the nuclear plant for energy, emerging from below the surface of the Bungo Channel.
+The Japan Self Defense Forces are deployed to stall Godzilla and defend the facility, fearing that a direct attack against him could cause a nuclear explosion and destroy the planet.
 Thankfully, the Super X-III aircraft comes to the rescue and temporarily freezes Godzilla before he can begin attacking the power plant.